Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding: Results

-The map of $\langle\lvert\tilde{\boldsymbol{\sigma}}_\mathrm{\!el}\rvert\rangle$ [Fig.~\ref{Figure6}(e)] shows that the nematic solid exhibits high macroscopic elastic stress, correlated with high nematic order.
-These stresses facilitate long-range nematic order and are therefore responsible for the long-range correlation of plastic tissue flows and the lack of an ``active length'' in the plastic solid.
-In contrast, $\langle\lvert\tilde{\boldsymbol{\sigma}}_\mathrm{\!el}\rvert\rangle$ nearly vanishes in the nematic liquid (\(P_0^{\mathrm{cr}}\!<\!P_0\!<\!P_{\!0}^*\)) despite the non-vanishing junctional tensions $\langle T_\mathrm{el} \rangle$.
-The active stresses allow the tissue to overcome the energy barriers for cell rearrangements set by the finite $\langle T_\mathrm{el} \rangle$, thereby inducing fluidization via self-yielding, where rearrangements dissipate elastic stress faster than it builds up, maintaining \(\langle\lvert\tilde{\boldsymbol{\sigma}}_\mathrm{\!el}\rvert\rangle \approx 0 \).
-This fluidization through active stresses necessitates nematic order.
-Hence the transition from isotropic solid to nematic liquid coincides with the onset of nematic order along the line $\alpha\beta = 1$.
+In the nematic liquid (\(P_0^{\mathrm{L}}\!<\!P_0\!<\!P_{\!0}^{\mathrm G}\)), the elastic stress $\langle\lvert\tilde{\boldsymbol{\sigma}}_\mathrm{\!el}\rvert\rangle$ nearly vanishes despite the non-vanishing junctional tensions $\langle T \rangle$ [Figs.~\ref{Figure6}(d,e)].
+Here, active stresses drive fluidization via continual self-yielding, so that rearrangements dissipate elastic stress faster than it builds up.
+Since this active-stress mediated fluidization necessitates nematic order, the transition from isotropic solid to nematic liquid coincides with the onset of nematic order along the line $\alpha\beta = 1$.
 Finally, the nematic liquid is distinct from the nematic gas, where \emph{both} macroscopic elastic stress and junctional tensions vanish.
-The solid, liquid, and gas phases meet at a triple point at $(P_0, \alpha\beta) = (3.81, 1)$ (marked by a magenta triangle in Figs.~\ref{Figure6}(a--e)).
+The isotropic solid, nematic liquid, and gas phases meet at a triple point at $(P_0, \alpha\beta) = (3.81, 1)$, marked by a magenta triangle in Figs.~\ref{Figure6}(a--e).

+Together, our results demonstrate that when effective activity exceeds a threshold ($\alpha\beta\!>\!1$), increasing $P_0$ drives the tissue through a sequence of transitions: from a nematic solid (soft, or plastic, or both in sequence) to a nematic liquid, and finally to a nematic gas [see the representative case at $\alpha\beta\!=\!1.875$ in Fig.~\ref{Figure6}(g)].
+Crucially, whether macroscopic elastic stress and microscopic junctional tension are maintained or vanish governs these emergent behaviors and distinguishes each regime [see Table~\ref{table}].
+This multi-stage transition framework unifies previously disconnected observations of tissue phenomena and elucidates their distinctive rheological features as well as underlying mechanical origins.